 - a.
+Click the "Enable Edge Sync" text box.

+- b.
+To configure Edge as a Coordinator

+- a.
+Click "Coordinator".

+- c.
+To configure Edge as a Client

+- a.
+Click "client".

-Click the "Enable Metadata Sync" check box. - b.
-Please enter Coordinator IP Address in the text box (if not added) - c.
+- b.
+Please enter Coordinator IP Address in the text box.

+- c.
 Click "Add".

-When a GFC Edge that is designated as coordinator becomes offline, then the file synchronization among all the client nodes will fail.
-Files on the edge would remail cold or not in sync across with other clients.
-But when a user opens them on demand, the latest and greatest copy of the file would be fetched from the backend and sync the cache.
-If a coordinator edge is decommissioned, then another edge can be designated as a coordinator and all other edges have to be pointed to the new coordinator.
+When a GFC Edge that is designated as coordinator becomes offline, then the file synchronization among all the client nodes will fail and potentially this feature would be ineffective.
+Files would remail cold and would be pulled when a user opens them on demand.
+If a coordinator edge is decommissioned, then another edge can be designated a s coordinator and all other edges have to pointed to the new coordinator.